B&B accommodation in recently refurbished rooms at this 16th Century Cambridge College.

 Food and Drinks

-The College Bar, is open from 12.30-14.30 and again from 18.30-23.00(22:30 on a Sunday), their is a range of snack food available, Fairtrade Coffee and Tea and also offering a selection of International lagers and local beers plus a superb range of wines and Champagnes, including our own College labelled Port and Sherry.
-These make for the perfect gift and a permenant reminder of your stay at St Johns.
+The College Bar, is open from 12.30pm -2.30pm and again from 6.30pm -11.00pm (10.30pm on a Sunday), their is a range of snack foods available, Fairtrade tea and coffee and also a selection of International lagers and local beers.
+Plus a superb range of wines and champagnes, including the college's own labelled port and sherry.
+These make for the perfect gift and a permanent reminder of your stay at St Johns.
 It is one of the best traditional colleges.
-We look forward to seeing you in the Bar

-We have carried out Allergy Awareness training with our staff.
-All our staff are fully trained, in food hygiene to way beyond the minimum level, and we have a continuous training programme, for all the Catering Staff.
-We have won awards for our local sourcing of food products and we are a member of the Sustainable Restaurants Association with a 2 Star rating and we were one of the first within the Univesity sector to have achieved the Case study on top of the 2 stars.
+Allergy Awareness training has been carried out with the staff.
+All staff are fully trained in food hygiene to way beyond the minimum level, and there is a continuous training programme for all the Catering Staff.
+Awards have been won for their local sourcing of food products and are members of the Sustainable Restaurants Association with a 2 Star rating.
+They are also one of the first within the University sector to have achieved the Case study on top of the 2 stars.

 Grounds and gardens